 In response to Nature’s fickle behaviour, we have invested heavily in technology that helps us mitigate the effects of unpredictable weather patterns.
-Over the past decade, Grouse Mountain has invested over $7,000,000 in snowmaking equipment.
-While this sounds like an awfully big investment, we believe that our guests and season passholders deserve the best possible conditions throughout the winter.
+Grouse Mountain has invested significantly in snowmaking equipment.
+This investment, we believe, helps afford our guests and season passholders the best possible conditions throughout the winter.

 Accordingly, we have spent countless hours developing and honing our snowmaking strategy.
 The result: we consistently provide the longest and most reliable snow season on the North Shore.

 You will often hear people speak of “artificial snow”.
 This is a misnomer.
 While the means of producing snow with the use of a snowmaking fleet is a human orchestrated process, the end product (i.e. snow) is created using the same meteorological method and is very much the real thing!
 “Man-made snow” is, therefore, a much better term.